HelpMe-Pls/Life-Engineering/Frontend/CSS/Typography and Images.md

 ```
 - To convert SVG icons to React components, use [the online tool](https://svg2jsx.com).
 Or, use an npm package (`react-feather`) if you want to quicky use an icon as a component.
 - Consider having a "[[CSS#Visibility |visually hidden]]" element when you use an icon (because screen readers cannot interpret icons)

+>[!important]
-- Be mindful that SVG elements have a default value of `display: inline`, which can cause some unexpected spacing around it.
+>Be mindful that SVG elements have a default value of `display: inline`, which can cause some unexpected spacing around it.
 Fix it by adding a `line-height: 0` or `display: block` using a descendant selector:
 ```jsx
 import { Home } from 'react-feather';